Doctor, two others in court over 18 million theft

 Source: GNA

-An Accra Circuit Court on Tuesday granted a GH¢18 million bail with four sureties each, to two persons for allegedly stealing GH¢18,600,000. from their employer.
+An Accra Circuit Court on Tuesday granted an GHC18 million bail with four sureties each, to two persons for allegedly stealing GHC18,600,000.00 from their employer.

 Patrick Henry Asiamah-Andoh and Job Kwasi Mensah both accused persons pleaded not guilty to conspiracy to commit crime to wit stealing and stealing.